Welcome to ChaosZone!

 First, this is not applicable to LCDs — the backlighting on LCD displays uses energy no matter what colors you use on the screen.
 The good news is that LCD displays use far less energy than CRTs do, completely eliminating the need for display hacks.
 LCD monitors are still not ubiquitous in India, so if you wish to save energy you should probably buy one.

-Second, Blackle wasn’t launched by Google.
+Second, rent dumpsters cedar park wasn’t launched by Google.
 A quick look at its About Page would have told IBN that.
 Or a whois check.
 Apparently a “Google Custom Search” logo is enough to confuse IBN’s tech reporters.
 Good to see that India’s mainstream media continues to remain cheerfully clueless about technology reporting.

 (Update: IBN has now corrected the story.
 See the screen-grab if you want to see the original.)